adityamd1307/DSAI-Project/README.md

    - Structured labelling for ease of analysis (Phishing = 1, Safe = 0)

 2. **Exploratory Data Analysis (EDA)** 🔍
-   - Assessing the distribution of email classes
+   - Assessing the distribution of email classes.
+Our dataset contains 11322 safe emails and 7312 phishing emails.
-   - Summarizing length distributions of the different email types
+   - Summarizing length distributions of the different email types.
+We were able to conclude that phishing emails are generally shorter in length.
+This could be to grasp the reader’s attention        and create a sense of urgency.
+   - Sentiment Analysis: We also conducted a sentiment analysis of the two email classes from which we inferred that phishing emails, on average, utilise a more emotional tone in their wordings.

 3. **Analytical Visualization** 📊
    - Visualization of the distributions of lengths of the email types